ChristineS112/course-outline-scraper/README.md

 # course-outline-scraper
-Scrapes important course information from UW course outlines and exports it to Excel
+This Python script uses BeautifulSoup to extract key course information from UW course outlines and exports the data to an Excel workbook.
+Each course gets its own sheet in the workbook, including detailed course information, assessments, and learning outcomes.

 Information scraped:
 - Course code/course name